ruihan-dong/MERGE_MPNN/README.md

 ```bash
 python run_plmc.py
 ```
-WARNING: This step may need long time to run.
+**WARNING**: This step may need long time to run.
 You can modify the parameters of plmc, i.e. '-m' for smaller maximal iterations.

 For sequences whose length is longer than 1000, more storage is needed.

 ### Split dataframe